tachiyomiorg/website/src/help/guides/troubleshooting.md

 * Have less manga in your library from the source.

 ::: c-warning
-The above are very imprecise and fuzzy rules because each site has its non-public limits and triggers.
+The above are imprecise and fuzzy rules because each site has its non-public limits and triggers.
 :::

 ### Everyone is having this problem